jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 ### Consider creating a document of **mentor and mentee expectations**.

 These documents help clarify what mentees can expect.
-This allows is helpful for your mentees to better perform according to expectations, as they are explicitly stated rather than intuited.
+This is helpful for your mentees to better perform according to expectations, as they are explicitly stated rather than intuited.

 <p align="center"><iframe src="https://widgets.figshare.com/articles/5427418/embed?show_title=1" width="568" height="351" allowfullscreen frameborder="0" alt = "expectation document"></iframe></p>